Beyond Black & White: A Colorful Look at Border Collie

 Description:

-The quintessential Border Collie look: a jet-black base with crisp white markings on the chest, face, legs, and tail tip.
+The classic Black and White Border Collie is the most common color pattern.
+These dogs typically have a black coat with white markings on the face, chest, legs, and tail tip.

 Genetics: